gorjanradevski/text2atlas/README.md

 ## Requirements

 If you are using [Poetry](https://python-poetry.org/), navigating in the project root directory and running `poetry install` will suffice.
 Otherwise, a `requirements.txt` file is present at the project root directory so you can install all dependencies by running `pip install -r requirements.txt`.
+However, if you just want to download the trained models or dataset splits, make sure to have [gdown](https://github.com/wkentaro/gdown) installed `pip install gdown` (Already installed if the project dependencies are installed).

-## Fetching the data-splits
+## Fetching the data

+The data we use to perform the research consist of the splits used for training, validation and testing the model, together with the...

+### Downloading the dataset splits

-The training, validation and test splits obtained from the [original dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) can be downloaded by executing the code snippet below (Assuming that all project dependencies are installed).
+The training, validation and test splits obtained from the [original dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) can be downloaded with `gdown` using the code snippet bellow.

 ```shell
 gdown link_goes_here -O data/dataset_covid_train.json
 gdown link_goes_here -O data/dataset_covid_val.json
 gdown link_goes_here -O data/dataset_covid_test.json
 ```

+### Downloading the human-atlas

+The last thing we need from the data...

 ## Training